The Fastest Game On Ice Contact Us

 Requirements

 It is essential that athletes have access to qualified coaches throughout the athlete development pathway.
-The new Competency-Based Education and Training (CBET) approach to the National Coaching Certification Program will help to ensure that all coaches are better able to facilitate the development and preparation of athletes, consistent with the principles of long-term athlete development.
+The Competency-Based Education and Training (CBET) approach to the National Coaching Certification Program helps to ensure that all coaches are better able to facilitate the development and preparation of athletes, consistent with the principles of long-term athlete development.
 Unlike the old program that was hierarchical (Level 1, 2, 3) CBET training and certification ensures that coaches obtain knowledge and develop skills applicable to the age and caliber of athletes he/she is working with.
 A U8 Coach needs a different skill set than someone coaching U16AA.
 Neither should be considered better than the other, instead, they should both be competent in their particular context.

 Coaching Requirements: